 When batteries are connected in series, their voltages are added but their amp hours are not.
+This doesn’t mean that no capacity is gained, though, because total capacity is voltage multiplied by amp hours.
 When batteries are connected in parallel, their amp hours are added and their voltages are not.
 When connecting batteries in series, it's important for the amp hours to be the same.
 When connecting batteries in parallel, it's important for their voltages to be the same.
-All batteries connected in series experience the full load current.
-All batteries connected in parallel receive a portion of the current that is related to the resistance of that specific battery compared to the total resistance of all batteries in parallel.
-Considering the fact that batteries in parallel usually have matched electrical characteristics, this usually means that each battery in parallel experiences 1/Xth of the load current where X is the number of batteries connected in parallel.

 In this article, we will go over the electrical properties of batteries in parallel vs series.
 We will also explain several use cases where one or the other is better.